electric-sql/electric/website/product/electric.md

 # Electric Sync

-Sync partial replicas of your data into local apps and services.
+Sync little subsets of your Postgres data into local apps, services and environments.

 ## Use cases

-The Electric Sync engine syncs subsets of data out of Postgres into local apps, services and environments &mdash; wherever you need the data.
+The Electric Sync engine syncs [little subsets](/docs/guides/shapes) of data out of Postgres into local apps, services and environments &mdash; wherever you need the data.

 <img srcset="/img/about/use-cases.sm.png 1098w, /img/about/use-cases.png 1484w"
     sizes="(max-width: 767px) 600px, 1484px"